-- Connect a USB type A cable end of a USBVEXT-xx-MM cable to a USB type A female user device port on a CPU.
-Connect the USB type B cable end of the same cable to a CPU x port on the UNIMUX switch.
-Note the port's number.
-(See Figure 6.) - Connect the 15HD male cable ends of a USBVEXT-xx-MM cable from the video port of the same CPU to a VIDEO x port of the UNIMUX switch with the same port number as the user device cable.
-(See Figure 6.)
+- · Connect a USB type A cable end of a HDUSBVEXT-xx-MM cable to a USB type A female user device port on a CPU. - Connect the 15HD blue male cable end of a HDUSBVEXT-xx-MM cable to the video port of the same CPU. - Connect the 15HD yellow male cable end of the HDUSBVEXT-xx-MM cable to a yellow "CPU x" port on the UNIMUX switch.
+(See Figure 6)